14mm female Purse-web Spider (Atypus affinis), on Surrey heathland, 1st October 2022

 Atypus affinis often dispose of their dead prey above the ground near the sock part of their web.
 From examining these remains Atypus affinis is known to feed on beetles, earwigs, flies, woodlice, and bees.
 It's very likely that the Atypus affinis would probably feed on any crawling invertebrates that happen to stumble across its web.

-The burrow of the Purse-web Spider usually extends to depths of 15-30cm below the surface of the ground, but can sometimes be as deep as 50cm.
-Adult females usually spend their entire lives below ground living in their burrows.
-Adult males do leave their burrows for one purpose though, usually in late summer or early autumn, as they head off in search of female burrows in order to find a mate.
-Males can sometimes also be found searching for females in the springtime.
 Male Purse-Web Spiders are attracted to the burrows of mature female specimens by a scent released by the females.
 Upon arrival at the burrow of a potential mate the male will begin strumming and tugging on the webbing.
 As with many species of spider this pattern of strumming and tugging will be unique to this species and will be easily recognisable by a female so there's little chance of her confusing this male with a potential prey species.
-If the female isn’t receptive to his approaches she will tug back aggressively on the webbing and the male will retreat and continue with his search for a mate.
+If the female accepts the male's invitation to pair-up then the male can safely enter the female's burrow.
+If the female isn’t receptive to his approaches she will tug back aggressively on the webbing and the male will then retreat and continue with his search for a receptive mate.

 It is believed that the Purse-web Spider hibernates at the bottom of its burrow during the colder months of November through to February.